-- relatively rare, and therefore, where they do occur, they should be seized, in order to enhance the role of centres in serving their local communities. - 4.6.20 Where the policy includes the term 'consecutive' under (a) and (b), this includes where units are separated by the entrance to a side-street or footpath, or any other small gap between buildings. - 4.6.21 References to 'key frontage' in this policy, e.g. for proportion of A1/A2 use, will not be capable of being applied where there is a comprehensive development of a centre that significantly alters the frontages.
+- 4.6.20 Where the policy includes the term 'consecutive' under (a) and (b), this includes where units are separated by the entrance to a side-street or footpath, or any other small gap between buildings. - 4.6.21 References to 'key frontage' in this policy, e.g. for proportion of A1/A2 use, will not be capable of being applied where there is a comprehensive development of a centre that significantly alters the frontages.
 In such a case, developments need to be judged against other policies, notably RL1. - 4.6.22 This policy does not apply to the town centre of Reading.
 A different approach is required there, which is dealt with in Policy CR7.